banasibb/UFOs_Challenge/README.md

 - Data Sources: [data.js](https://github.com/banasibb/UFOs_Challenge/blob/8a40c0a7152cc80807abc826261c301a0427dc4e/static/js/data.js)
 - Software: Microsoft Virtual Studio Code 1.71.1, JavaScript, ECMAScript
 ### Analysis Components:
+As part of the module coursework (completed prior to the Challenge assignment), the following tasks were undertaken to explore how JavaScript can be leveraged to create data visualizations.
+1. Explain the strengths and weaknesses of JavaScript "standard" and JavaScript version ES6+.
+2. Describe JavaScript syntax and ideal use cases.
+3. Build and deploy JavaScript functions, including built-in functions.
+4. Convert JavaScript functions to arrow functions.
+5. Build and deploy forEach (JavaScript for loop).
+6. Create, populate, and dynamically filter a table using JavaScript and HTML

-### Filter UFO sightings on multiple criteria
+### Deliverable 1: Filter UFO Data Based on Multiple Search Criteria
-Using JavaScript, a new function that saves the element, value, and id of the filter was added.
+Using JavaScript, a new function that saves the element, value, and id of the filter were added to allow multiple search criteria.
 Then, a new function to loop through the dataset and keep only the results that match the search criteria was added.
 The result is that the webpage is updated with the search criteria after pressing "Enter".<br />
 <br />The modified starter code can be found in the following file: [app.js](https://github.com/banasibb/UFOs_Challenge/blob/8a40c0a7152cc80807abc826261c301a0427dc4e/static/js/app.js)<br />
  ```
 var filters = {}